top of page

 Letters from Tokyo

-Our monthly correspondence with Tokyo-based author, journalist, and scholar Roland Kelts gives insight into the "real feeling" of being in Japan.
+Our seasonal correspondence with Tokyo-based author, journalist, and scholar Roland Kelts gives insight into the "real feeling" of being in Japan.

 Tokyo-based Roland Kelts is a Japanese-American writer, editor, lecturer, and scholar.